experientials/ziloo/Hardware/801-T-USB/801_T-USB_BOARD.md

 ### Multiplexing USB

-The board has two USB busses 2.0 and 3.0.
-USB1(supports OTG) and USB2(Host mode only).
+The board has two types USB busses 2.0 and 3.0 for both of the USB-C connectors.
+One off-board source are USB from the bridge board the module attaches to.
+The Bridge boards supplies USB1(supports OTG) and USB2(Host mode only).

 USB 3.0 is multiplexed as part of USB-C orientation support and is multiplexed between normal and alternate mode.
 With additional hardware the OTG USB 3.0 side can be made to support HDMI/DP in Alt. mode.